damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 ### @Output() onUserDataLoaded: EventEmitter<any>

+This event can be used when the User data is loaded.

 ### checkSessionChanged: boolean;

+This boolean is set to throurg when the OpenID session management recieves a message that the server session has changed.

 ### isAuthorized: boolean;

+Set to true is the client and user are authenicated.

 ### getToken()

+public function to get the access_token which can be used to access APIs on the server.

 ### getUserData()

+Gets the user data from the auth module of the logged in user.

 ### authorize()

+Starts the OpenID Implicit Flow authenication and authorization.

 ### authorizedCallback()

+Redirect after a STS server login.
+This method validates the id_token and the access_token if used.

 ### logoff()

+Logs off from the client application and also from the server if the endsession API is implemented on the STS server.

 ### handleError(error: any)

+handle errors from the auth module.